North Shore Neighbourhood House Site Redevelopment

 Phase 0 (early works) – April-August 2022

-• To prepare the site, the City will be doing some utility reworks as well as creating a new outdoor childcare space for North Shore Neighbourhood House.
+• To prepare the site for redevelopment, the City undertook utility works and created a new interim outdoor childcare space for North Shore Neighbourhood House to facilitate construction of Phase 1.

-• Construction is anticipated to begin late summer 2023.
+• Construction is anticipated to be complete fall 2025.

 Phase 3 (Derek Inman Park) – TBD